Cross effects and calculus in an unbased setting: Cross effects

 \section{Cross effects}

 The cross effects for functors of abelian categories were introduced by Eilenberg and Mac Lane in \cite{EM}.
 Given a functor $F$ between two abelian categories and a positive integer $n$, Eilenberg and Mac Lane defined a functor of $n$ variables, $cr_{n}F$, that measures in some sense the extent to which $F$ fails to be additive.
 Drawing on their ideas, the second and third authors of this paper used the cross effects to define the degree of a functor and construct degree $n$ polynomial approximations to functors from a pointed category to an abelian category in \cite{RB}.
 The construction of the polynomial approximations depended on showing that the cross effect functors were parts of adjoint pairs and as such could be used to produce cotriples and cotriple resolutions that readily yielded the desired approximations.

 In the present work, we extend these ideas to functors whose domain category is not pointed and whose target is not necessarily abelian.
 While some of the results of \cite{RB} carry through to this new context quite easily, others do not.
-In particular, identifying the adjoint pair that yields the desired cotriple requires an additional step of constructing sections to a particular collection of maps.
+In particular, identifying the adjoint pair that yields the desired cotriple requires a different approach.
 We use this section to adapt cross effects and the notion of the degree of a functor to a setting where the domain is of the form $\Cf$ that we introduced in Section 2.1.
-We also identify adjoint pairs and cotriples associated to cross effects in this context.
-Throughout this section we work with functors from the category $\Cf$ of maps factoring $f:A\to B$ to the target category $\D$ where $\C$ and $\D$ are both simplicial model categories as described in Section 2.1.
+We also identify adjoint pairs and cotriples associated to cross effects that we need.

+Throughout this section we work with functors from the category $\Cf$ to the target category $\D$ where $\C_f$ and $\D$ are both simplicial model categories as described in Section 2.1.
 In our constructions, we need to use the fact that the target category (but not the domain category) is pointed.
 Thus we assume that $\D$ is pointed and denote the initial/final object by $\star$.
+To ensure that our homotopy limit constructions behave nicely with respect to weak equivalences, we further assume that all functors take fibrant values in $\D$.